 to profit from his position to enrich himself and, according to widespread rumours, to behave badly from a moral viewpoint.

-He forced the Jews of the Papal State to live in two ghettos in Rome and Ancona: he built walls around an area of Rione Sant'Angelo which was subject to floods: the Jews were not allowed to live elsewhere and during the day had to go about wearing a distinctive sign: the gates of the ghetto were pulled down in 1848; the whole area was entirely rebuilt at a raised level in 1888 and walls along the river protected it from floods (for a view of the ghetto before 1888 click here).
+He forced the Jews of the Papal State to live in two ghettos in Rome and Ancona: he built walls around an area of Rione Sant'Angelo which was subject to floods: the Jews were not allowed to live elsewhere and during the day they had to go about wearing a distinctive sign: the gates of the ghetto were pulled down in 1848; the whole area was entirely rebuilt at a raised level in 1888 and walls along the river protected it from floods (see a view of the ghetto before 1888).

 Pope Paul IV died in August 1559: the Romans reacted to the news by setting fire to the Inquisition palace and by destroying all the coats of arms of the pope: his statue in Campidoglio was beheaded and the head was rolled down the cordonata.

 The following links show works of art portraying characters and events

 mentioned in this page; they open in another window:

 Pope Paul III and his grandsons by Titian (1546) - Museo di Capodimonte - Naples.

 Emperor Charles V in two portraits by Titian.

 Pope Paul III by Titian (1548) - The Hermitage - St. Petersburg.